Our passion for Málaga

 We used this place as a hub to all kinds of destinations nearby like Granada, Cadiz, Ronda, Gibraltar, Sevilla and many more that I forgot about and even a short trip to Tangier in Marokko, which we never will forget but this is a different story.

 The road to Granada, if I recall correctly, through the villages and avoiding the freeway was very beautiful, hills full of olive trees, nice small villages with narrow streets and much more I can’t put into words.

 Since last year we started going again but went for a place in the city center, which is much more convenient when traveling with kids.
 For one, you don’t need a car in the center, renting cars with child seats is a pain in the but and the second reason is that a place like Periana gets boring for kids during the winter.
-In summer there’s a pool but in winter you have nothing but a relaxing and beautiful view down until the see if viability is good and warm weather during wintertime.
-That being perfectly enough for my wife and me but not enough for the kids so a place right in the center makes this experience much better.
+In summer there’s a pool but in winter you have nothing but a relaxing and beautiful view down until the see if visibility is good and warm weather during wintertime.
+That being perfectly enough for me but not enough for the kids so a place right in the center makes this experience much better.

 More advantage of staying right in the center: